computational-psychology/stimupy/manuscript/paper.md

 Depending on the complexity of these stimuli, this endeavor can be time-consuming, prone to error and can make comparison with other research harder.
 This is where [PyStim](change) comes into place.

-[PyStim](change) is an openly-available Python package for creating a multitude of visual stimuli in a parameterized way targeted towards the needs of vision science.
+[PyStim](change) is an openly-available Python package for creating a multitude of visual stimuli in a parameterized way and is targeted towards the needs of vision science.
 It can be easily downloaded and installed via github and pip.
 Using [PyStim](change) can improve the consistency and accessibility of visual stimuli in the field, while helping to avoid bugs.
 Given its modular and application-oriented nature, [PyStim](change) supports the use and design of visual stimuli for studying visual perception.